fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 #### PoE+ Hats

-Given power supplies aren't included with the Pi itself, I knew that powering my cluster was going to involve spending some additional money.
+Given power supplies aren't included with the Pi itself, I knew that powering my cluster was going to involve spending some additional cheddar!

 The [official power supply](https://www.adafruit.com/product/4298?gclid=Cj0KCQjwxb2XBhDBARIsAOjDZ37bms37yK_7GGNQR5pZ6oqvTZTzyaVe16QH8_NynBC47z0yp6GJZc0aAgFnEALw_wcB) goes for around $8 dollars.
-Knowing that I was going to shoot for 4 Pis, that was going to cost me $32 dollars.
+Knowing that I was going to shoot for four Pis, that was going to cost me at least $32 dollars.
 That wasn't even including the money I'd need to spend on zip ties and the time I'd need to spend to cable manage.
-Lastly, I simply couldn't justify using 4 outlets!
+Lastly, I simply couldn't justify using four outlets!

 This is where [Power over Ethernet (PoE)](https://en.wikipedia.org/wiki/Power_over_Ethernet) comes to the rescue.
 With the correct networking equipment, enough power to drive the Pis can be delivered over a